-Today we are talking about the Markthal, an architectural beauty in a class of it’s own.
+Today we are talking about the Markthal, an architectural beauty in a class of its own.
 If you happen to be in the Dutch city of Rotterdam and love food, stunning architecture, and bright happy colors, then of course the Markthal is an absolute must-see.

 Accessible via the Blaak train station and central to the city of Rotterdam, Markthal is Dutch for Market Hall.
-It’s a huge, modern indoor food market where you can purchase all kinds of food from all over the world- an international farmer’s market with all the bells and whistles.
+It’s a huge, modern indoor food market where you can purchase all kinds of food from all over the world- kind of like an international farmer’s market with all the bells and whistles.

 Built in 2014, it is a multi-use building consisting of a marketplace, restaurants, a supermarket, and rows of residential apartments stacked along the left and right sides of the building.
 What’s interesting is that the windows of some of the apartments actually look right into the market.

-As you approach the building, you’ll notice it’s shaped like a ginormous upright horseshoe with a huge glass window spanning the entire center.
+As you approach the building, you’ll notice it’s shaped like an enormous upright horseshoe with a huge glass window spanning the entire center.
 But what will strike you the most is the massive painted ceiling upon entering.
 Very much like a modern Sistine Ceiling, the artwork starts on the sides at the ground level and expands overhead to the top which is about 11 stories high.
 Absolutely breathtaking!

 Though Michelangelo may have painstakingly hand-painted his Sistine Ceiling using the fresco and paintbrush methods of his time, today the ceiling at Markthal can be created using a combination of photography and software.
-The only backbreaking work involved was in the installation of the 4,000 ceiling tiles which fit like a jigsaw puzzle and took approximately 1 month to go up.
+The only backbreaking work involved was in the installation of the 4,000 ceiling tiles which fit like a jigsaw puzzle and took approximately a month to go up.